SYSU-Workflow-Administrator/DeepScaler/README.md

 services = ["adservice", "cartservice", "checkoutservice","currencyservice","emailservice","frontend","paymentservice","productcatalogservice","recommendationservice","shippingservice"]
 metrics = ['cpu','res','req','mem','pod']
 ```
-### 3. Process the dataset: Transform the raw dataset into a time-sliced dataset for model training and learning.
+### 3. Process the dataset
+Transform the raw dataset into a time-sliced dataset for model training and learning.
 ```
 python data_process.py
 ```
-You can modify the storage location and monitoring time periods to generate the train, valid, and test datasets with a distribution of 50% for training, 25% for validation, and 25% for testing.

 ### 4. Export the well-trained model

 We provide a more detailed and complete command description for training and testing the model: